ga4gh/data-security/AAI/AAIConnectProfile.md

                 also be trusted if the Claim Clearinghouse needs to restrict its trust model).

             3. MUST check `exp` to ensure the token has not expired.

             4. MAY additionally check `aud` to make sure Relying Party is trusted (client_id).

         2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding /userinfo.
 This may limit the functionality of accepting tokens from some Brokers.

+    2. For Token Container flows, Claim Clearinghouses MUST check the validity of the JWT token.
+Follow the guidance in the JWT access tokens for validity.

 3. Claim Clearinghouse or downstream applications MAY use [/userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo)